 • Code SRAM Bank: Memory block dedicated to storing program instructions.

-• Data SRAM Bank: Separate memory block used for storing runtime data and intermediate results.
+• Data SRAM Bank: A separate memory block used for storing runtime data and intermediate results.

 • DMA Controller (PL230): Provides efficient memory-to-memory or memory-to-peripheral data transfer with minimal CPU involvement.